iDea-iCE-CUBE/ThiniceOpenSource/README.md

-# Welcome to the Thinice framework
+# Welcome to the THINICE CSS framework
-  The Thin Ice THINICE framework is a product developed by [iCE CUBE]（ https://iceweb.top ）Developed an open-source lightweight front-end page framework with an uncompressed file size of only 4kb, which can be used by simply introducing CSS files.
+  The THINICE framework is a product developed by [iCE CUBE]（ https://iceweb.top ）Developed an open-source lightweight front-end page framework with an uncompressed file size of only 4kb, which can be used by simply introducing CSS files.
 The framework has the following features

 ## Form Elements
   Modified the style of almost all form elements to make them more aesthetically pleasing and concise